depaulaj/virulence_gene_presence_absence_matrix/README.md

 # Input File Requirements (IMPORTANT!!)

 The script requires a CSV file named 'spreadsheet.csv'.
-Your table must follow this exact structure: colA  colB      colC      colD
+Your table must follow the exact structure of the example table attached.
-Gene	Isolate_1	Isolate_2	Isolate_3	...
-cbpA	1	0	1	...
-spaA	1	1	1	...
-tox	0	0	1	...

 📁 Key formatting rules:
 Rows = Genes